leon4rd/test/README.md

-## Atheism is a non-prophet organisation.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!